Aaron T. Kuan

 Graduate Student

 Nghia Le (he/him) is a PhD student in the Biomedical Engineering Department, as well as the Physics, Engineering and Biology (PEB) program.
 Originally from Hanoi, Vietnam, he majored in Biophysics at Bucknell University, with a minor in Film/Media Studies.
 There he studied microbial motility in fluid flows.
 His interest in neuroscience also led him to spend a summer researching the effects of adolescent isolation on mouse brain.
 His current research interest lies in understanding how brain connectivity supports function.
-Outside the lab, he enjoys singing, learning to play the guitar, going to concerts, inline skating, and movies.
+Outside the lab, he enjoys singing, learning to play the guitar, going to concerts and inline skating.
+Fun fact: he’s also made short films, and would like to do more filmmaking in the future.

 Mao Yaseuda